Temple of Set: Self-deification and Xeper

 The human individual is at the centre of Setian philosophy.
 The Temple places great emphasis on the development of the individual, postulating self-deification as the ultimate goal.

-The realization of the true nature of the Setian is termed "becoming" or "coming into being" and is represented by the Egyptian hieroglyphic term kheper, or "Xeper" (a phonetic of _Xpr_), as the Temple of Set prefers to write it.
+The realization of the true nature of the Setian is termed "becoming" or "coming into being" and is represented by the Egyptian hieroglyphic term kheper, or "Xeper" (a phonetic form of Xpr), as the Temple of Set prefers to write it.
 This term is described in The Book of Coming Forth by Night as "the Word of the Aeon of Set".

-Members attempt "to preserve and strengthen" their "isolate, psyche-centric existence" through adherence to the left-hand path.
-This idea is in opposition to the traditional goal of Hermetic and Western mystical practices, which is the surrendering of the ego into a union with either God or the universe.
+Members attempt "to preserve and strengthen" their "isolated, psyche-centric existence" through adherence to the left-hand path.
+This idea is in opposition to the traditional goal of Hermeticism and Western mystical practices, which is the surrendering of the ego into a union with either God or the universe.

 The Temple teaches that the true self, or essence, is immortal, and Xeper is the ability to align consciousness with this essence.
 Aquino taught that there is an afterlife for those who have reached the necessary level of individual development.
 This afterlife could occur in the individual's subjective universe.
 Those unable to reach this level dissolve into non-existence when the physical body dies.
 Self-initiation is knowledge understood as a conjunction of intellect and intuition.
 In keeping with its emphasis on the individual, the Temple encourages their members to celebrate their own birthday, and does not prescribe any other calendar of religious festivities.

 Barrett presented Xem as his Aeonic Word to the Setians, presenting it as a natural and necessary further development of Aquino's Xeper.
 Aquino later acknowledged Xem as a worthwhile magical concept for Setians to explore, but found Barrett's insistence on its exclusivity as incompatible with the Temple's individualistic philosophy.